bmorris3/shocksgo/docs/index.rst

 Scaling relations for granulation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For computation of stellar granulation frequency, we use the scaling relation found in
+For computation of large and small scale stellar surface granulation frequencies, we use the scaling relation found in
 `Kallinger et al. (2014) <http://adsabs.harvard.edu/abs/2014A%26A...570A..41K>`_:

 .. math::